lukec00per/after-tax-return-calculator/README.md

 # After-Tax Return Calculator

 This web application allows you to calculate your after-tax return on investment.
-To do so, input an initial amount, a pre-tax rate of return, and federal, sate, and local tax rates.
+To do so, input an initial amount, a pre-tax rate of return, and federal, state, and local tax rates.

 ## Table of Contents